 If material risks are not appropriately covered within the model, plans should be made for their inclusion.
 Mitigating measures, including additional capital to cover the associated uncertainty, should be put in place until this is complete.
+Agents must be able to show that all material, quantifiable risks are covered within the scope of the internal model, and hence within the capital calculation, and that these are adequately validated.

-2.5 Risk ranking
+2.6 Risk Ranking

 Risk ranking is an exercise to define the relative materiality of a defined set of risks.
 This could relate to ranking high level risks or classes of business within a risk type.
 This exercise has a dual purpose: to assess whether the ranking matches expectations and to direct an appropriate level of focus.
+The risk ranking must be of sufficient quality that the agent can rely on it to make decisions about model use, validation and other business functions, such as risk management.
+Agents must document the risk ranking.
+There must be an escalation process, and a feedback loop to support continuous improvement of the ranking.

 Agents should view risk ranking as a tool for making the validation process more efficient.
 It will enable them to allocate resources to areas which are quantitatively or qualitatively material to the internal model.
 Lloyd's recommends that the validation policy includes a description of how the outputs of the risk ranking exercise are used within the validation process.